A cookie is a small text file that is placed on your computer’s hard drive by your web browser when you first visit a website.

 The cookies used by this website are as follows:

-These cookies are used by DotNetNuke and ASP.NET (the platform our website solution is run on) to track visitor sessions and preferences.
+These cookies are used by WordPress (the platform our website solution is run on) to track visitor sessions and preferences.

 These cookies are used by the Google Analytics service to identify unique visitors to this website, where they came from, which pages they visit and how long they spend on it.